-In the high tide and low tide chart, we can see that the low tide was at 7:43 am and the high tide will be at 9:46 pm.
+In the high tide and low tide chart, we can see that the low tide will be at 7:58 am and the high tide will be at 11:18 pm.

-The tidal coefficient today is 92.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 93 to end the day with a tidal coefficient of 93.
-The tide heights today are 0.0 ft and 1.6 ft.
+The tidal coefficient today is 86, a high value and therefore the range of tides and currents will also be high. to end the day with a tidal coefficient of 85.
+The tide heights today are 0.7 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Chandeleur Light which is of 2.0 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Chandeleur Light tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Chandeleur Light.
 The times are generated in local time in Louisiana and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Chandeleur Light are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).

 MLLW is the average of the lower low water height of each tidal day observed over the official time segment over which tide observations are taken and reduced to obtain mean value (Tidal Datum Epoch).